Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with virtual linking bids

-We now introduce a model for market clearing with virtual linking bids (VLB), based on the model in \eqref{prob:mc_init} and including the representation of the storage system with intra- and inter-storage components.
+We now introduce the model for the MCP with VLBs, based on the model in~\eqref{prob:mc_init} and including the representation of the storage system with intra- and inter-storage components.

-Here again, $\mathbf{x}$ is a vector gathering all the decision variables of the model.
-There are no changes regarding loads and generators and their decision variables.
-We have new variables for tracking the storage system.
-For the intra-storage system, $e\up{a}_t$ gives the state of energy and $p_t\up{C,a}$ the quantity charged (negative for a discharge).
-For the inter-storage system, we introduce $v \in \mathcal{V}$, which corresponds to the different values saved in the storage system, similarly to what was shown in Figure \ref{fig:stor_val}.
-The corresponding variables are $e\up{e}_{vt}$, the state of energy for value $v$ and $p_{vt}\up{D,e}$, the quantity discharged from inter-storage with value $v$.
-The objective function \eqref{eq:mc_obj} is modified to include the artificial bids from the inter-storage, with prices $S_v$.
-Here and in the balance constraint \eqref{eq:energy_bal}, the inter-storage appears similarly to conventional generators.
-Constraints \eqref{eq:stor_bal_t_intra} and \eqref{eq:stor_bal_1_intra} give the update of the state of energy for the intra-storage.
-Note that the intra-storage is by definition empty at the beginning of the market interval.
+There are no changes regarding loads and generators, and their decision variables.
+There are new variables for the storage system.
+For the intra-storage system, $e\up{a}_t$ gives the state of energy, $p_t\up{C,a}$ the quantity charged and $p_t\up{D,a}$ the quantity discharged.
+For the inter-storage system, the variables are $e\up{e}_{vt}$, the state of energy for value $v$, and $p_{vt}\up{D,e}$, the quantity discharged from inter-storage with value $v$.

+The objective function~\eqref{eq:mc_obj} is modified to include the VLBs from the inter-storage, with prices $S_v$.
+Here and in the balance constraint~\eqref{eq:energy_bal}, the inter-storage appears similarly to conventional generators.
+Constraints~\eqref{eq:stor_bal_t_intra} and~\eqref{eq:stor_bal_1_intra} update the state of energy for the intra-storage.
+Note that the intra-storage is by definition empty at the beginning of any market clearing.
 However, it can occasionally take negative values, which corresponds to temporarily using some of the capacity that is reserved by the inter-storage.
-This is necessary to ensure that the arbitrage opportunities within a given market interval are not limited due to the intra-storage being initially empty, while there is, in practice, some energy to discharge.
-To limit these operations to arbitrage within this market interval only, \eqref{eq:stor_intra_lower_end} specifies that the final state of energy of the intra-storage cannot be negative.
+This is necessary to ensure that the arbitrage opportunities within a given market clearing are not limited due to the intra-storage being initially empty, while there is, in practice, some energy to discharge.
+To limit these operations to arbitrage within this market clearing only,~\eqref{eq:stor_intra_lower_end} specifies that the final state of energy of the intra-storage cannot be negative.
+Constraints~\eqref{eq:stor_bal_t_inter} and~\eqref{eq:stor_bal_1_inter} update the state of energy for each inter-storage.
+Constraint~\eqref{eq:charge_bound_intra} gives the bounds for charge, and constraints~\eqref{eq:discharge_bound_min_intra},~\eqref{eq:discharge_bound_min_inter} and~\eqref{eq:discharge_bound_max_all} together give the bounds for discharge.
+Constraint~\eqref{eq:stor_bound_all} enforces the storage capacity.
+The state of energy from each inter-storage is positive with~\eqref{eq:stor_pos}.
+Constraint~\eqref{eq:stor_end_all} is the updated version of constraint~\eqref{eq:stor_end}.
+It imposes a minimum final level, but the actual final level is also impacted by the VLBs in the objective function.
+This formulation thus combines some of the aspects of~\eqref{eq:stor_end} and~\eqref{eq:mc_penal_obj}.